openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `subject_syntax_types_supported
     * REQUIRED.
 A JSON array of strings representing supported subject identifier types.
 Valid values include `jkt` and `did`.
 * `did_methods_supported`
     * OPTIONAL.
 A JSON array of strings representing supported DID methods, without a `did:` prefix and `:` suffix.
-For example, support for the DID method `did:example:` would be represented by `example` as a string value.
+The ABNF definition of a DID syntax is `did = "did:" method-name ":" method-specific-id`.
+For example, support for the DID method with a method-name "example" would be represented by `example` as a string value in the Discovery metadata.
 Specifying `did` as a supported option in `subject_syntax_types_supported` while omitting `did_methods_supported` indicates the Self-Issued OP will attempt to support all DID methods.

 Note: need to confirm valid `alg` values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`
 Note: Make sure description of `subject_syntax_types_supported` and `did_methods_supported` is consistent with that in the RP Registration section.